 Critical patch updates, which contain security vulnerability fixes, are announced one year in advance on Critical Patch Updates, Security Alerts and Bulletins.
 It is not recommended that this JDK (version 14.0.2) be used after the next critical patch update scheduled for October 20, 2020.

-The following expired Comodo root CA certificate was removed from the
+The following expired Comodo root CA certificate has been removed from the

-The following expired DocuSign root CA certificate was removed from the
+The following expired DocuSign root CA certificate has been removed from the

 In JDK 11 and later,